Frequently asked questions

 Professional Freelance Wedding Pianist

 A pianist who has many years of experience performing for weddings and will work with you directly on a 1-2-1 basis from your initial contact all the way through every planning stage, including speaking directly with your venue/wedding co-ordinator.
-As you contact them directly you’ll benefit from not paying higher (often much higher) costs if you go through an agent and in addition the process will be much quicker and easier for you to manage.
+As you contact them directly you’ll benefit from not paying higher costs (which you often will do when booking through an agent) and in addition the process will be much quicker and easier for you to manage.
 Freelance wedding pianists are often well networked musicians as they know and work with lots of different professional musicians.
 Most will also recommend other freelance pianists who they know well and work with on a regular basis, if they are not available on your wedding date.
-I am a freelance professional wedding pianist and I often meet with clients at my home music studio in Brentwood Essex.
-Most freelance and agency pianists will not be able to offer this service, instead offering to meet you at a wedding fair where you won’t necessarily be able to get the 1-2-1 time you may want.
-If you’ve ever been to a wedding fair there’s often a lot going on!
+I am a freelance professional wedding pianist.

 An Agency offering wedding pianists (and/or other musicians).

 A ‘middle man’.
 You contact them and they choose one of the pianists on their books to play for you.
 You will not deal directly with your chosen pianist on a regular basis as most of the communication will go through the agent who will then pass it onto the pianist they have chosen for you.
-You may not even meet the chosen pianist until the day of your wedding even if you meet the agent for example at a wedding fair.
-You will be charged more money for this service as the middle man will be making a profit despite claims that they can bring the costs down due to the volume of weddings they secure.
+You will often be charged more money for this service as the middle man will be making a profit despite claims that they can bring the costs down due to the volume of weddings they secure.
 Even equipment will be charged at more expensive rates (i.e. a piano/baby grand piano shell) than through going direct to a professional freelance specialist wedding pianist.
 Pianists who are starting out sometimes use agencies as they don’t have the resources and experience to branch out on their own.

 Did you know?